Multiverse-Framework/Multiverse/docs/source/installation.rst

 ------------
 To install Multiverse with all connectors, ensure you have at least 50 GB of free space and Git installed.

+Start by cloning this `repository <https://github.com/Multiverse-Framework/Multiverse>`_ and navigating to the Multiverse folder.

 Linux (Ubuntu >= 20.04)
 -----------------------